Tuskegee Syphilis Study: Public trust

 The revelations of mistreatment under the U.S. Public Health Service Syphilis Study at Tuskegee are believed to have significantly damaged the trust of the black community toward public health efforts in the United States.
 Observers believe that the abuses of the study may have contributed to the reluctance of many poor black people to seek routine preventive care.
 A 1999 survey showed that 80% of African-American men wrongly believed the men in the study had been injected with syphilis.

 While the final report of the Tuskegee Syphilis Study Legacy Committee noted that the study had contributed to fears among the African American community of abuse and exploitation by government officials and medical professionals, medical mistreatment of African Americans and resulting mistrust predates the Tuskegee Syphilis Study.
 Vanessa Northington Gamble, who had chaired the committee, addressed this in a seminal article published in 1997 after President Clinton's apology.
 She argued that while the Tuskegee Syphilis Study contributed to African Americans' continuing mistrust of the biomedical community, the study was not the most important reason.
 She called attention to a broader historical and social context that had already negatively influenced community attitudes, including countless prior medical injustices before the study's start in 1932.
 These dated back to the antebellum period, when slaves had been used for unethical and harmful experiments including tests of endurance against and remedies for heatstroke and experimental gynecological surgeries without anesthesia.
 African Americans' graves were robbed to provide cadavers for dissection, a practice that continued, along with other abuses, after the American Civil War.

 A 2016 paper by Marcella Alsan and Marianne Wanamaker found "that the historical disclosure of the [Tuskegee experiment] in 1972 is correlated with increases in medical mistrust and mortality and decreases in both outpatient and inpatient physician interactions for older black men.
 Our estimates imply life expectancy at age 45 for black men fell by up to 1.4 years in response to the disclosure, accounting for approximately 35% of the 1980 life expectancy gap between black and white men."
+The authors further observed that the decline also represented 25% of the gender gap in Black life expectancy at that time.
+The authors noted that the extent of this effect was comparable to major public health benchmarks, such as eliminating smoking or the impact of the Great Migration on life expectancy.
+Aslan's and Wanamaker's study provided evidence that reduced trust in medical institutions, fueled by the Tuskegee disclosure, had measurable effects on health attitudes and outcomes in the black community.
+Aslan and Wanamaker's study provides evidence that reduced trust in medical institutions was fueled by the Tuskegee disclosure, having measurable effects on health attitudes and outcomes on the Black community.